Category Archives: Religious

 Grade: A

-To say it’s a spectacle is not enough and it’s a must-see.
+Saying it’s a spectacle is not enough, and a must-see.

-It had the largest budget ($15.175 million), as well as the largest sets built, of any film produced at the time.
-That allowed for enormous spending to create one of the most lavish and grandiose films ever made.
+It had the largest budget ($15.175 million) and the most extensive sets built of any film produced at the time, allowing enormous spending to create one of cinema’s most lavish and grand films.

 I shudder to think of how powerful it was to see this film on the large screen in a movie theater and the sheer mesmerizing quality it had on audiences.

-Charlton Heston plays a Palestinian Jew named Judah who is battling the Roman empire at the time of Christ.
+Charlton Heston plays Judah, a Palestinian Jew who fought the Roman Empire during Christ’s time.
 He becomes involved in a vicious feud with his ambitious boyhood friend Messala (Stephen Boyd).

 Their hatred culminates in an exciting yet vicious chariot race.

-The film made a household name out of Heston and besides its big budget is legendary for its use of homoeroticism and an unspoken love story between two men who are at first the best of friends and who later become bitter rivals.
+The film made a household name out of Heston and, other than its big budget, is legendary for its use of homoeroticism and an unspoken love story between two men who are at first the best of friends and who later become bitter rivals.

-The film had several screenwriters and if looked at closely there is some uneven storytelling that is largely overlooked by the enormous spectacle of the finished product.
-Gore Vidal who was openly gay insisted on a homosexual interlude, conspicuously of course, between Judah and Messala.
+The film had several screenwriters, and if looking closely, some uneven storytelling is largely overlooked by the enormous spectacle of the finished product.
+Gore Vidal, who was openly gay, insisted on a homosexual interlude, conspicuously, of course, between Judah and Messala.

 Giggle worthy to those in the know is that Boyd played his character as a spurned gay lover of Heston’s, with Heston unaware of the underlying romantic angle.
 This is rumored to be because Heston couldn’t handle it had he known.